cmacdonnacha/react-boilerplate/README.md

 ### `npm run analyze`

-This will run a production build and then analyze the output using [Source map explorer](https://www.npmjs.com/package/source-map-explorer) which analyzes JavaScript bundles using the source maps.
+This will run a production build and then analyze the output using [source-map-explorer] which analyzes JavaScript bundles using the source maps.
 This helps you understand where code bloat is coming from.

 ## Testing